Lewis & Clark Baseball League: All-Star Game

-The players are hardly shortchanged on their experience; prior to moving up to the Champions Club, Lou Brock stops by both dugouts to meet the Clark Conference and Lewis Conference All-Stars.
-The on-field action features all the comforts of the major leaguers, too.
-Public address announcer, John Ulett, is on hand for player and coach introductions before the game.
-The voice of the Cardinals also calls their name as they walk to the plate or enter the game to pitch.
+Prior to moving up to the Champions Club, Brock stopped by both dugouts to meet the Clark Conference and Lewis Conference All-Stars.
+Public address announcer John Ulett was on hand for player and coach introductions before the game.
+The voice of the Cardinals also called their names as they walked to the plate or entered the game to pitch.

-The scoreboard prominently displays the lineups as if LCBL players were called up the big leagues.
-Even the Fox Sports Midwest camera crew films the game as intently as a Cubs vs. Cardinals game.
-The telecast only "airs" inside the ballpark, but is shown complete with slow-motion replays on all televisions in the luxury boxes and concourses.
-St. Louis Cardinals Director of Amateur Games, Chris Breuer makes sure everything, shy of the 46,000 fans, looks and feels like a pro game.
+The scoreboard prominently displayed the lineups as if LCBL players had been called up to the big leagues.
+Fox Sports Midwest camera crews filmed the game as intently as a Cubs vs. Cardinals game.
+The telecast only "aired" inside the ballpark, but was shown (complete with slow-motion replays) on all televisions in the luxury boxes and concourses.
+St. Louis Cardinals Director of Amateur Games Chris Breuer made sure everything, shy of the 46,000 fans, looked and felt like a pro game.

 When it comes to player selection for the All-Star Game, the Lewis & Clark Baseball League deviates from its typical following of Major League Baseball procedures.
 Both the LCBL and MLB use a position-by-position balloting process, but the difference comes in the pitching staff.
 The reigning pennant-winning major league managers hand-pick their pitchers.
 The LCBL groups the pitchers with all other players into one pool for voting.

 Those who cast the vote are different as well.
 Major League Baseball gives an unlimited number of ballots to each and every fan.
 The summer college league hardly has the developed fan base to pull off such a feat.
 Instead, the managers, league officials, and players come together to add their input.

 The LCBL's vote is far more democratic; each elector only votes once.
 The 23 players on each team select their peers, with some stipulations.
 They cannot vote for members of the other conference.
 Put another way, no team is permitted to pick their opposition.
 This prevents one conference from stuffing the ballot with the weakest players in the other conference.